aalu1418/fullstackI_project/README.md

 # Full-Stack Web Development I - Final Project

+### Project Description
+General functions
+- plot historical data of cryptocurrency price - updates every minute
+- ability to toggle view of various cryptocurrency and base currencies
+- ticker that displays the current price and change over a period of time that can be toggled
+- Metamask integration (if present) to get user's ether balance
+- Otherwise allows for use input of public key to get ether balance on ropsten
+- Help buttons show text for assistance if opened

+js libraries
+- jquery: used for ajax calls and button listeners
+- chart.js: used for plotting cryptocurrency price data
+- moment: used for getting date from certain intervals for price change

+CSS libraries
+- Skeleton CSS: used for basic framework - simple and clean
+- Material UI Icons: material design icons used for ticker and navigation

+Ajax calls to API
+- Coin Gecko API: used for cryptocurrency price (current and historical)
+- Etherscan API: used to get users current ether balance

+Metamask integration
+- access the ethereum & web3 objects using the injected js from Metamask

+Error handling
+- no internet handling - turns off plot
+- no Metamask handling - allows for manual input

+---

 ### Project Specs
 FULL	STACK	DEVELOPER	– 1	– FINAL	PROJECT
 DUE	DATE	– September	29,	2019